 How Do I Choose the Best Service Dog Vest for My Dog?

 - Dog’s Size and Fit: You want to make sure the vest fits your dog correctly.
 A well-fitted vest should be snug but not restrictive, allowing for a full range of motion without causing discomfort or chafing.
-You wouldn’t want to wear a jacket that restricts you, so your dog wouldn’t either!

 - Comfort and Durability: Opt for vests crafted from high-quality, breathable materials that are both comfortable and durable enough for daily use.
 Features like padded straps and adjustable buckles enhance comfort and ensure a secure fit.